|

 the end of both restlessness and boredom,

-where there is no evil or bad situation.
+where there is no evil or deterioration.

 It is the complete silence of the final anagnorisis.